 Generate currently employs Chaplains under two programs.

 The National School Chaplaincy Program (NSCP) is a Federally funded program and positions are available until December 2019.
 Applications for ongoing funding will be made by schools towards the end of the year.

-The Student Wellbeing Support Program (SWSP) is a NSW State Government funded program that is in place for three years, commencing in 2018.
+The Student Wellbeing Support Program (SWSP) is a NSW State Government funded program that is in place for three years.